Making the best resume for every application should be the aim of every job seeker. But how do you write the perfect resume?

 - Ask a friend to check it for you

-Here are a few frequently asked questions about making the perfect resume:
+Here are answers to three frequently asked questions about making the perfect resume:

 What is the perfect resume format?